Jarrell28/reading-notes/class27/README.md

 A deployed react application does not require a server because it gets compiled into static html and js files.

 ## 2. Why do we prefer to test a React application at the behavior rather than the unit level?
+We test the behavior of the app instead of unit testing because React is a view library which means the UI will constantly change.
+It would take an extremely large time to write unit tests for every UI change we make, so we instead only focus on the behavior

 ## 3. What does npm run build do?

 Converts a React application into static html, css, and js files

 ## 4. Describe the actual composition / architecture of a React application
+Index.js - The root of the application which renders our app into a static html page that has an ID of root App.js - The parent component that renders all child components.
+Can also contain global state if designed in that manner Child components - Smaller js files that usually perform one or two actions which then can be rendered into the parent component

 ## Document the following Vocabulary Terms